 If you are interested to come to this clinic to receive acupuncture treatment for your tension-type headaches, your acupuncturist will review your health history, discuss your whole-person health picture according to Chinese medicine diagnosis and then recommend a treatment plan.
 Your acupuncturist will discuss a plan that is tailored to you, based on your headache symptoms and other signs and symptoms, according to how they are assessed with Chinese medicine principles.

 In the review mentioned above, the authors specifically selected studies that had included at least six weekly acupuncture sessions, considering this the minimum reasonable “dosage” for effectiveness.
 Because each person is different, some may need more or less sessions than others.
-It is reasonable to expect to complete a few acupuncture sessions before making an assessment whether or not you are responding adequately to the treatment.
+You can expect to complete a few acupuncture sessions before assessing how you’re responding.

 In this review article, the authors selected studies that had a post-treatment symptom check of at least eight weeks, to assess whether the effects of the treatment could last after treatment was completed.
 The main outcome that they were investigating was whether a 50% or more reduction in frequency of headaches could be sustained at three to four months after treatment had finished.